-- (a.)
-Everyone has the right to liberty and security of person.
-No one shall be arbitrarily arrested or detained. - (b.)
-No one may be deprived of liberty without due process of law. - (c.)
-The rights of persons arrested, detained or under custodial investigation as provided for in Republic Act 7438 shall be respected at all times. - (d.)
-Anyone who has been unlawfully arrested or detained shall have the right to compensation for the arrest or detention. - (e.)
-No one shall be imprisoned only because of an outstanding debt. - (f.)
-No one shall be labeled, arrested, detained or imprisoned by reason of one's political or religious belief.
+- A. Everyone has the right to liberty and security of person.
+No one shall be arbitrarily arrested or detained. - B. No one may be deprived of liberty without due process of law. - C. The rights of persons arrested, detained or under custodial investigation as provided for in Republic Act 7438 shall be respected at all times. - D. Anyone who has been unlawfully arrested or detained shall have the right to compensation for the arrest or detention. - E. No one shall be imprisoned only because of an outstanding debt. - F. No one shall be labeled, arrested, detained, or imprisoned by reason of one's political or religious belief.

 Section 16.
-Humane Treatment when deprived of liberty.
+Humane Treatment when deprived of liberty. -

-(a.)
-Anyone deprived of liberty must be treated humanely and with respect for the inherent dignity of the human person.

-(b.)
-An accused person must be segregated from convicted people.
+- A. Anyone deprived of liberty must be treated humanely and with respect for the inherent dignity of the human person. - B. An accused person must be segregated from convicted people.

 Section 17.
-Fair Trial.
-Everyone has the right to have criminal charges, and rights and obligations recognized by law, decided by a competent, independent and impartial court or tribunal after a fair and public hearing.
-The press and the public may be excluded from all or part of a trial-
+Fair Trial. - Everyone has the right that when faced with criminal charges, to have his rights and obligations recognized by law, and that such charges shall be decided by a competent, independent and impartial court or tribunal after a fair and public hearing.
+The press and the public may be excluded from all or part of a trial -

-- (a.)
-To protect morals or public order; - (b.)
-If the interest of the private lives of the parties require the exclusion; or - (c.)
-If, and to the extent that, exclusion is strictly necessary, in special circumstances of the case, because publicity would otherwise prejudice the interests of justice.
+- A. To protect morals or public order; - B. If the interest of the private lives of the parties require the exclusion; or - C. If, and to the extent that, exclusion is strictly necessary, in special circumstances of the case, because publicity would otherwise prejudice the interests of justice.

 Section 18.
-Compensation for wrongful conviction.
-(1.)
-This section applies if:
+Compensation for wrongful conviction. -

+A. This section applies if:

-- (a.)
-Anyone is convicted by a final decision of a criminal offense; and - (b.)
-The person suffers punishment because of the conviction; and - (c.)
-The conviction is reversed, or he or she is pardoned, on the ground that a new or newly discovered fact shows conclusively that there has been a miscarriage of justice. - (2.)
-If this section applies, the person wrongfully convicted shall be compensated according to law.
+- 1. Anyone is convicted by a final decision of a criminal offense; - 2.
+The person suffers punishment because of the conviction; and - 3.
+The conviction is reversed, or he or she is pardoned, on the ground that a new or newly discovered fact shows conclusively that there has been a miscarriage of justice. - B. If this section applies, the person wrongfully convicted shall be compensated according to law.

 Section 19.
-Right not to be tried or punished more than once.
-No one may be tried or punished for an offense for which he has already been finally convicted or acquitted in accordance with law.
+Right not to be tried or punished more than once. - No one may be tried or punished for an offense for which he has already been finally convicted or acquitted in accordance with law.

 Section 20.
-Retrospective criminal laws.
-No one shall be held guilty of a criminal offense because of a conduct that was not criminal under existing laws when it was committed.
+Retrospective criminal laws. - No one shall be held guilty of a criminal offense because of a conduct that was not criminal under existing laws when it was committed.

 Section 21.
-Freedom from forced work.
+Freedom from forced work. -

-- (a.)
-No one shall be held in slavery or involuntary servitude; and - (b.)
-No one shall be made to perform forced or compulsory labor.
+- A. No one shall be held in slavery or involuntary servitude; and - B. No one shall be made to perform forced or compulsory labor.

 Section 22.
-Rights of Indigenous, Religious or Linguistic Groups.
-Any one who belongs to an indigenous, religious or linguistic group shall not be denied of his right to his culture, to declare and practice his religion and to use his own language.
+Rights of Indigenous, Religious or Linguistic Groups. - Any one who belongs to an indigenous, religious or linguistic group shall not be denied of his right to his culture, to declare and practice his religion and to use his own language.